smartdevicelink/sdl_core_guides/docs/Developer Documentation/Transport Manager/index.md

 ## Transport Adapter

 Each Transport Adapter is responsible for one specific type of connection, such as TCP or Bluetooth.
 Similar to Transport Managers, other components in Core are able to register a Transport Adapter Listener with a Transport Adapter to later receive events from the Adapter such as `OnConnectDone`.
 The Transport Adapter will contain the code to connect and disconnect devices, as well as send and receive data.
 Depending on the transport type, a transport adapter may implement sub-components, called workers, such as a Device Scanner, a Client Connection Listener, or a Server Connection Factory.
 Currently, Transport Adapters are registered with the Transport Manager within the [TransportManagerDefault::Init](https://github.com/smartdevicelink/sdl_core/blob/develop/src/components/transport_manager/src/transport_manager_default.cc#105) method; you can add code here to include your custom Transport Adapter.
 Depending on your implementation, most of the functionality of the Transport Adapter will likely live in the workers.
 Two big functions that will for sure need to be implemented in a Transport Adapter are Store() and Restore() which are used to save and resume the state of the Adapter when there is an unexpected disconnect or SDL Core is restarted.
 In the case of the [TCP Transport Adapter](https://github.com/smartdevicelink/sdl_core/blob/master/src/components/transport_manager/src/tcp/tcp_transport_adapter.cc), the Store() function will save a list of devices' names and addresses, along with the applications each device was running and their corresponding port number.
-When resuming, Restore() will reconnect to the devices saved in the last state and resumes communication with the the applications on each device.
+When resuming, Restore() will reconnect to the devices saved in the last state and resumes communication with the applications on each device.

 ```
 // tcp_transport_adapter.cc